16jalayt/16jalayt.github.io/blog/2023-3-26-Mystery Train Plow/index.md

 ![](./Cedar-Lake-Snowplow-2-2.21.jpg)
 ![](./Cedar-Lake-Snowplow-2.21.jpg)

 I didn't know what this was beforehand.
 They are called Jordan Spreaders.
-They were ordinally used to spread ballast along the tracks, but are also used to plow snow.
+They were originally used to spread ballast along the tracks, but are also used to plow snow.
 Here is the Wikipedia link if you want the full history: <a href="https://en.wikipedia.org/wiki/Spreader_(railroad)">https://en.wikipedia.org/wiki/Spreader_(railroad)</a>.
 The pictures below are much better views of what spreaders look like with lots of retractable blades.

 From <a href="https://www.flickr.com/photos/26063910@N00">Brian Hicks</a>: